Professor James R. Nattinger

 Years later, at an invitational coffee, the department announced plans for a James R. Nattinger Scholarship.
 Mr. Trabich related that, based on the five minutes he had spent with him, he thought that it would be perfect to used his name on a scholarship for English teachers.
 He concluded by saying, “I’m proud to say I was the first one to pledge a donation.
 I have supported this scholarship every year since and plan to keep contributing every year…”

 A final example of Jim’s wit is in an incident related to the Duke of Edinburgh Award, which was presented to Jim and co-author Jan DeCarrico by Prince Phillip, in a ceremony at Buckingham Palace.
 The example noted was a special postcard written from London to the office secretaries in the PSU department.
-It is reprinted below.
+It is reprinted above.

 Contributions to the James R. Nattinger Scholarship Fund are graciously accepted by the Portland State University Foundation.